Skip to navigation Skip to content

 • details of supportive medical evidence

-• as applicable, details of active participation in a Program of Support (POS) work capacity bandwidth(s), in line with medical evidence, functional impacts and work history, see Work capacity below
+• details of active participation in a Program of Support (POS) work capacity bandwidth(s), in line with medical evidence, functional impacts and work history, see Work capacity below

 • employment history, including qualifications, vocational goals, and previous POS